magnars/catenate/README.md

 6. There's sugar for files too.

-7. Some sugar to help us get `reset.css` and `base.css` first, but only include them once when we get the rest of the CSS files in that folder.
+7. More sugar.
+It includes `reset.css` and `base.css` first, and then skips over them when we get the rest of the CSS files in that folder.

+I'm sorry, but there's no `catenate/distinct-resources`, because globbing the classpath doesn't fill me with happy thoughts.
+If you want to tackle that problem, pull requests are welcome.

 ### Using the new URLs